Hepatitis B (Serum Hepatitis)

 Who gets hepatitis B?

-Anyone can get hepatitis B. However, certain groups have a greater chance of becoming infected.
+Anyone can get hepatitis B. However, some people are at a greater risk of becoming infected.
 These include:

 How is the virus spread?

-- from infected mothers to infants at birth (See the Perinatal Hepatitis B Prevention Program for more information.)
+- Birth from an infected mother to her baby (See the Perinatal Hepatitis B Prevention Program for more information)

 What are the symptoms?